Dealing

 When you first try to turn your horse in a different direction from

 his companions, turn him towards home while his friends continue.
+If

 - Ride more determinedly to get the message across that you will not

 tolerate disobedience.
-Confident riding from you
+Confident riding from you will

-hate this and will take advantage of a weak ineffective rider.
+and will take advantage of a weak ineffective rider.

-- If there is a place where your horse naps regularly take a firm
+- If there is a place where your horse naps regularly take a firm hold

-immediately.
-You must get to know your horse and treat him as an individual.
+must get to know your horse and treat him as an individual.

-- Turn your horse's head away from the object it
+- Turn your horse's head away from the object it is

-the girth, backed up with your stick if necessary.
+backed up with your stick if necessary.

 - Sometimes if your horse or pony stops dead at an imaginary horror,

-you can fool him into passing it by turning him around and backing
+you can fool him into passing it by turning him around and backing him

-him past it.
+past it.
 However this is not advisable if your horse has a tendency

 to rear.

-- Another tactic to try if your horse refuses to go forward for no
+- Another tactic to try if your horse refuses to go forward for no good

-to reward him and make a lot of fuss if he does go forward.
+him and make a lot of fuss if he does go forward.

 - Some horses are better ridden quietly